RafaelBarbieru/slinks/README.md

 -   Checkout either the `staging` or `master` branch for the staging or production environments respectively.
 -   Push your changes to the current branch.
--   Changes will be automatically deployed respective remote environment using CI/CD.
+-   Changes will be automatically deployed respective to the remote environment using CI/CD.